flaneurette/Windows-Migrate/README.md

 ## Features

 ### Backup / Export
+- Exports Windows product key to /Keys/ if it exists. (does not work on digital license!)
 - **User AppData** (optional, selective copying)
 - **Desktop folders**
 - **Browser profiles:** Chrome, Edge, Firefox